KDB-X Python Migration from PyKX

 kx.config.pykx_config_location. - If unset, creates a new file at

 os.environ.
-It writes only to the configuration file.
+Configuration is written only to the config file.

 kx.util.install_q changes